Apply for a letter of comfort

 The fee for this service is £322.60.
 This will cover administration, the initial survey and one subsequent inspection if required.
 Any further inspections will be charged at £165.55 per inspection.
 If the works are not in accordance with the approved plans then the fee charged will revert to the fees for unauthorised works above.

 Works carried out over 25 years ago can be covered by a letter of comfort.
-The fee for this service is £142.15 and does not require a survey or inspection.
+The fee for this service is £165.55 and does not require a survey or inspection.
+Evidence that works were carried out more than 25 years will be required before a letter of comfort will be issued.

 What happens next?